Baccharis halimifolia

 Groundsel tree is a useful shrub for reclaiming moist or wet sites.
 It is an excellent addition along retention areas and drainage ponds, and it is also a nice addition to any landscape because it flowers when few other plants are flowering.

-The leaves and flowers of this plant contain a cardioactive glycoside that is toxic to grazing livestock.
+The leaves and flowers of this plant contain a cardioactive glycoside that is poisonous to grazing livestock.
 The evergreen appearance is attractive to grazing animals when other forage is not available so care should be taken to remove it from pastures.
+DO NOT let this grow where your livestock can eat it!

 Wildlife Use